 Lady Gowrie Taroona Before and After School Hours Care

-Lady Gowrie Taroona After School Care operates from the hall each school day from 7.30-8.30am (Before School Care) and 3.00-6.00pm (After School Care) where we cater for children aged 4-12 year olds.
+Lady Gowrie Taroona After School Care operates from the hall each school day from 7.30-8.30am (Before School Care) and 3.00-6.00pm (After School Care), catering for children aged 4-12 years.
 We offer a safe and stimulating environment based on the children’s interests incorporating both indoor and outdoor play.
 We employ trained Educators and provide a nutritious breakfast and afternoon tea each day.
 Please contact the Lady Gowrie Outside School Hours Care Office on 6230 6806 or email us at email@example.com for more information.
-To enrol we require families to complete a 2018 enrolment form prior to care commencing.
-Child Care Benefit is available to eligible families and all families meeting a work/study requirement are entitled to 50% off all on costs.
-For more information about what your family is entitled to please contact the Department of Human Services on 136 150.

 School Banking is back!